Sepehrman/3522_Group_Assignments/Assignments/Assignment3_A01067581_A01045459/readme.md

   --expanded            The app will expand the queries if this argument is provided.
 But will simply print the given data if nothing is given.

 ```
-#### mode of the abilities can be either ability, move, or pokemon to GET the necessary information

-### We can simply run the program by passing in one specific data input or multiple csv inputs:
+#### mode of the abilities can be either ability, move, or pokemon to GET the necessary information.
+We can simply run the program by passing in one specific data input or multiple csv inputs:
 ```python
 python pokedex.py -m ability --inputdata 5
 ```

-### Which results
+### Which results in:
 ```bash
 Request: Mode: PokedexMode.ABILITY, InputData: ['5'], InputFile: None, Output: print, Expanded: False, QueryData = None, NumberOfRequests None
 *** Processing your Pokemon Requests ***